 To Contact the MPD’s Office:

 Cowlitz County Medical Program Director

 Longview WA 98632

-Daily financial responsibilities are primarily performed by Financial Analyst Brandi Ballinger.
+Our Finance Section is overseen by Finance Director Brandi Ballinger, who serves as the District Secretary.
 Those include budgeting, expenditure oversight, financial reports, payroll, accounts payable, accounts receivable, financing needs for the district and auditing.